-In 2000 he was runner-up in the World Under 18 Championship behind the winner, Francisco Vallejo-Pons.
-In 2001 he came second in the Cuban Championship behind Reynaldo Vera, and then won that Championship three times, in 2002, 2003 and 2006.
-Dominguez placed =2nd (3rd on tiebreak), a half point behind Alex Yermolinsky at the inaugural American Continental Championship held at Cali in Colombia in August 2001.
-In the 2003 edition of this event - Torneo Continental Americano (2003) - he finished with 7.5/11, a half point behind =2nd placed compatriot Lazaro Bruzon and a point behind the outright winner, Brazilian GM Giovanni Vescovi.
+In 2000 he was runner-up in the World Under 18 Championship behind the winner, Francisco Vallejo Pons.
+In 2001 he came second in the Cuban Championship behind Reynaldo Vera, and then won that Championship five times, in 2002, 2003, 2006, 2012 and 2016.
+Dominguez placed =2nd (3rd on tiebreak), a half point behind Alexey Vladislavovich Yermolinsky at the inaugural American Continental Championship held at Cali in Colombia in August 2001.
+In the 2003 edition of this event - Torneo Continental Americano (2003) - he finished with 7.5/11, a half point behind =2nd placed compatriot Lazaro Bruzon Batista and a point behind the outright winner, Brazilian GM Giovanni Portilho Vescovi.
 In the American Continental Championship (2005), he again scored 7.5/11, finishing a point behind the winner, Bruzon.

 World Championship competition

-His campaign for the 2014 World Championship has had a mediocre start.
+His campaign for the 2014 World Championship had a mediocre start.
 The FIDE Grand Prix London (2012) was the first of the six legs of the 2012-13 Grand Prix series; playing as an AGON qualifier, his score of 4.5/11 (=9 -2) earned him only 35 GP points, the amount that accrues to sharing 9th and 10th position in this contest.
-He also contested the 2nd Grand Prix event in the series, the FIDE Grand Prix Tashkent (2012), scoring only 4/11 and adding only 20 GP points to bring his combined tally after two events to 55 points, all but cruelling his chances for qualification for the 2014 Candidates Tournament.
+He also contested the 2nd Grand Prix event in the series, the FIDE Grand Prix Tashkent (2012), scoring only 4/11 and adding only 20 GP points to bring his combined tally after two events to 55 points, all but cruelling his chances for qualification via the Grand Prix to the 2014 Candidates Tournament.
 His outright win in the FIDE Grand Prix Thessaloniki (2013) (with 8/11) - which was also the best tournament win of his career - added the full 170 GP points to his tally, boosted his chances until the Beijing leg of the series narrowed the field excluding him from contesting the top two positions.
 (1) He had a second bite of the cherry to qualify for the 2014 Candidates as he qualified by rating for the World Cup (2013), where he defeated Essam El Gindy in the first round and US GM Alexander Onischuk in the second round.
 However, he was defeated by eventual semi-finalist, French GM Maxime Vachier-Lagrave in the third round and thereby exited the 2014 World Championship cycle.

 He holds the national record for most boards in a simultaneously when in 2004 he played against 150 contestants winning 139, drawing 10 and losing one.
 He also helped organise the massive simultaneous exhibitions held in 2001 in the Plaza of the Revolution and in 2004 in the Plaza Ernesto Che Guevara in Santa Clara.

 He is a fan of the Spanish football club Real Madrid and Argentina's national football team.
-He loves music, especially English ballads.
+He loves music, especially English ballads, and black beans.
 His idol is former world champion Robert James Fischer but considers Garry Kasparov the better player of the two.
 (2) In 2004, 2006, 2007, 2008 and 2011, he was selected among the top 10 athletes of Cuba.
-In 2008 was also among the top 10 in Latin America.
+In 2008, he was also among the top 10 athletes in Latin America.
 His partner is Yanelis Espasandín.